-The Global Partnership on Artificial Intelligence (GPAI) stems from a pledge by Canada and France to bridge the theory and practice of 'a vision of a human-centric artificial intelligence'.
+The Global Partnership on Artificial Intelligence (GPAI) stems from a pledge by Canada and France to bridge the theory and practice of 'a vision of a humancentric artificial intelligence'.
 GPAI was inspired in part by the Intergovernmental Panel on Climate Change (IPCC) to develop global governance of AI.
-Founding GPAI parties, including Australia, France, Germany, India, Italy, Mexico, Singapore, Slovenia, South Korea, the United Kingdom, the United States, and the European Union, have pledged to 'support the responsible and human-centric development and use of AI in a manner consistent with human rights, fundamental freedoms, and our shared democratic values, as elaborated in the OECD Recommendation on AI'.
+Founding GPAI parties, including the United States, Australia, France, Germany, Mexico, the Republic of Korea, Singapore, Slovenia, the United Kingdom, India, Italy and the European Union, have pledged to 'support the responsible and humancentric development and use of AI in a manner consistent with human rights, fundamental freedoms, and our shared democratic values, as elaborated in the OECD Recommendation on AI'.